R-Brown8/Pantrii/README.md

-# Pantrii
+# Savour

-Pantrii is an evolution of the FlavorMind concept, focusing on intelligent meal planning based on your pantry inventory, flavor preferences, and dietary needs.
+Savour is an evolution of the original concept, focusing on intelligent meal planning based on your pantry inventory, flavor preferences, and dietary needs.

 ## Features